← Back to Grammar

 Structure & Formation

-These verbs go directly to the infinitive with no preposition in between.
+These verbs go directly to the infinitive with no preposition.
 They express ability, necessity, desire, or obligation.

 poder